fungenomics/cytobox/README.md

 #### Semantic versioning

-`cytokit` uses a semantic versioning scheme, where package versions are of the form x.y.z:
+`cytobox` uses a semantic versioning scheme, where package versions are of the form x.y.z:

 - The patch version z is updated for very minor changes like bug fixes
 - The minor version y is udpated for minor but important changes like addition of new functions
 - The major version x is updated for major changes, which may introduce backwards incompatibiility

-#### Keeping track of cytokit versions in your work
+#### Keeping track of cytobox versions in your work

 If you use R Markdown, it's a great idea to include the following function as the last chunk in your documents, which will print a list of all packages loaded, and their versions.